Explaining how babies are made (and sex)

 Next, children usually want to know how the egg and the sperm meet.
 There are many ways for this to happen, and sex is just one of those ways.

 If they want more information than that, then you can explain that the woman lets the man place his penis in her vagina.
 And that is how the sperm gets into the vagina.
-An inclusive way to say this is that the person with the ovaries, lets the person with the testicles place their penis inside their vagina.
+An inclusive way to say this is that the person with the ovaries lets the person with the testicles place their penis inside their vagina.
 This is called sex or sexual intercourse.
-You may also want to talk about the other ways the sperm and egg meet.
+You may also want to discuss other ways the sperm and egg meet.

 Don’t forget to let them know that sex is just for adults and not for kids.